-19.3 - Continued Compliance (20.2.70.300.D.10.c NMAC)
+19.3 - Continued Compliance (20.2.70.300.D.10.c NMAC Provide a statement that your f facility will continue to be in

 Provide a statement that your facility will continue to be in compliance with requirements for which it is in compliance at the time of permit application.
 This statement must also include a commitment to comply with other applicable requirements as they come into effect during the permit term.
 This compliance must occur in a timely manner or be consistent with such schedule expressly required by the applicable requirement.